 How Spike Lee built a successful career.
 Explore key moments that defined the journey.

-Spike Lee is an influential American filmmaker known for his thought-provoking explorations of race relations, social justice, and political issues within the Black community.
-His films often tackle urban crime, poverty, and the impact of media on contemporary society.
-Throughout his career, Lee has received numerous prestigious awards, including an Academy Award, BAFTA Award, Emmy Awards and Peabody Awards.
-He has also received nominations for Golden Globe Awards and a Grammy Award, solidifying his status as a prominent figure in the entertainment industry and a powerful voice for social change.
+Spike Lee is an acclaimed American filmmaker and actor known for his impactful exploration of race relations, challenges within the Black community, media influence, urban issues like crime and poverty, and broader political themes.
+His distinguished career has garnered significant recognition, including an Academy Award, BAFTA Award, Primetime Emmy Awards, and Peabody Awards.
+He has also received nominations for Golden Globe Awards and a Grammy Award.

-In 1983, Spike Lee directed his student film Joe's Bed-Stuy Barbershop: We Cut Heads at New York University Tisch School of the Arts, which won a Student Academy Award.
+In 1983, Spike Lee directed his student film Joe's Bed-Stuy Barbershop: We Cut Heads at New York University's Tisch School of the Arts.
+The film won a Student Academy Award.

-In 1983, Spike Lee premiered his independent short film Joe's Bed-Stuy Barbershop: We Cut Heads, which won a Student Academy Award.
+In 1983, Spike Lee premiered his first independent short film titled Joe's Bed-Stuy Barbershop: We Cut Heads, which won a Student Academy Award.

 In 1985, Spike Lee began work on his first feature film, She's Gotta Have It.

-In 1986, Spike Lee made his directorial debut with the comedy She's Gotta Have It.
+In 1986, Spike Lee made his directorial debut with the comedy She's Gotta Have It, which gained attention for its unique storytelling and exploration of relationships.

-In 1986, Spike Lee's film She's Gotta Have It was released, grossing over $7 million at the U.S. box office.
+In 1986, Spike Lee's first feature film, She's Gotta Have It, was released, launching his career and grossing over $7 million at the U.S. box office.

-In 1989, Spike Lee received widespread critical acclaim for the drama Do the Right Thing, for which he was nominated for the Academy Award for Best Original Screenplay.
+In 1989, Spike Lee received widespread critical acclaim for the drama Do the Right Thing, which earned him a nomination for the Academy Award for Best Original Screenplay.

-In 1990, Spike Lee released Mo' Better Blues and faced accusations of antisemitism from the Anti-Defamation League and film critics.
+In 1990, Spike Lee released Mo' Better Blues, which led to accusations of antisemitism from the Anti-Defamation League and film critics regarding the portrayal of Jewish characters.

 In 1990, Spike Lee wrote and directed the film Mo' Better Blues.

-In mid-1990, Levi's hired Spike Lee to direct TV commercials for their 501 button-fly jeans.
-Nike also offered Lee a job directing commercials pairing his character, Mars Blackmon, with Michael Jordan for the Air Jordan line.
+In mid-1990, Levi's hired Spike Lee to direct a series of TV commercials for their 501 button-fly jeans.
+Nike also offered Lee a job directing commercials, pairing his character Mars Blackmon with Michael Jordan for the Air Jordan line marketing campaign.

-In 1991, Spike Lee released Jungle Fever, which garnered Samuel L. Jackson acclaim for his performance.
+In 1991, Spike Lee released Jungle Fever, for which Samuel L. Jackson received acclaim for his performance.

-In 1991, Spike Lee taught a filmmaking course at Harvard University.
+In 1991, Spike Lee taught a filmmaking course at Harvard.

 In 1992, Spike Lee directed the historical epic Malcolm X, earning the Berlin International Film Festival's Golden Bear.

-In 1992, Spike Lee released his biographical epic film Malcolm X, based on the Autobiography of Malcolm X, starring Denzel Washington.
-The film received widespread critical acclaim.
+In 1992, Spike Lee released his biographical epic film Malcolm X, starring Denzel Washington.
+The film was widely acclaimed and dramatized key events in Malcolm X's life.

-In 1993, Spike Lee began teaching at New York University's Tisch School of the Arts in the Graduate Film Program, where he also earned his master of fine arts degree.
+In 1993, Spike Lee began teaching at New York University's Tisch School of the Arts in the Graduate Film Program, where he also received his master of fine arts degree.

 In 1994, Spike Lee released the film Crooklyn.